-We all love a good handbag.
-They’re the perfect accessory to the perfect outfit, and no matter how bloated you feel, they never lose their fit!
+We all love a chic vegan bag for summer – they’re the perfect accessory to the perfect outfit, can carry all your seasonal stuff, like a good organic SPF and some stylish wooden sunglasses – and no matter how bloated you feel, they’ll never lose their fit!

-But if you’re not a fan of parading animal skin around your arm, never fear–cruelty-free fashion has never been so chic.
-Whether you’ve got a wedding scheduled this summer, are planning a big girls night out, or if you’re just looking to upgrade your work bag, then you’ll love these vegan bag brands we’ve found to complement your summer wardrobe.
+Cruelty-free fashion has never been so chic.
+Whether you’ve got a wedding scheduled this summer, are planning a big girl’s night out, or if you’re just looking to upgrade your work bag, you’ll love these vegan bag brands we’ve found to complement your summer wardrobe.

 1. Matt & Nat

 Living by the simplistic motto “Live beautifully,” Matt & Nat determine this to mean appreciating the humanity, creativity and positivity found it all of us.
 The brand is strongly inspired by the textures and hues found in nature, and it was a natural progression to stay committed to not using leather or any other animal-based materials in any of their designs.

 Over the years, Matt & Nat have experimented with different forms of recycled material, including nylon, cardboard, rubber and cork, and since 2007, the company have been committed to using linings made out of 100% recycled plastic bottles.
 Recently, even recycled bicycle tires have found their way into their collection.